By Dr. K.J. McLaughlin

 People who were admitted to the neurology ward in the hospital that had normal levels of blood vitamin C were kept for an average of 9.8 days; this is compared to patients who had low levels of vitamin C having to stay at the hospital for an average of 18.2 days!
 This was due to delayed healing and opportunistic infections—areas in which vitamin C may play a significantly greater role, as this vitamin is crucial in wound repair and strong immune function.

 Although other experts claim that this vitamin is NOT required unless there is a demonstrated deficiency, I disagree.
 There also have been claims that you can get adequate amounts of this vitamin from food alone, since 120 milligrams (mg) per day is the recommended daily allowance.

 In my professional opinion, adults need at least 500 mg of vitamin C every day.
 I believe that if people regularly took this larger amount of vitamin C, there would be a noticeable reduction in viral infections, skin infections, cardiovascular disease, stroke, and cataracts, and an overall improvement in immunity.

 Sources for Today’s Article:

-This article “The Statin Controversy Continues…for Good Reason!” was originally published on DoctorsHealthPress, visit their site to access their vast database of articles and the latest information in natural health.
+This article “How Much Vitamin C Should You Be Getting Each Day?
+(Not the RDA)” was originally published on DoctorsHealthPress, visit their site to access their vast database of articles and the latest information in natural health.

 Dr. K.J.McLaughlin is a chiropractor with 27 years of clinical experience.
 In addition, he has degrees in physical education, nutrition and is a certified strength and conditioning specialist with an interest in anti-aging medicine.
 He has also spent time studying health promotion and the effect that health education has upon health outcomes.
 Dr. McLaughlin has a diverse professional background which has involved clinical management, teaching, health promotion and health coaching and brings a unique passion to his work.